Learn to choose the right data collection method and execute it well.

 After completing this course you should be able to:

-- Demonstrate knowledge of the different quantitative survey methods available to market researchers including, online, mobile, telephone and mail.
+- Demonstrate knowledge of the different quantitative survey methods available to market researchers including online, mobile, telephone, in-person, and mail.

 - Discuss the opportunities and challenges presented by the widespread use of mobile devices.